Price My Home Right: Should I List My House High or Low?

 You need to move and are worried about the market changing

-If the housing market is heading into a downswing soon, you don’t want to wait and get less money for your home, and instead are wanting to get a realistic and fair price before the market changes and you would have to list at a lower price at that point in time.
+If the housing market is heading into a downswing soon, you don’t want to wait and end up getting less money for your home.
+Instead, you’ll want to sell now to get a realistic and fair price before the market changes.
+At that point, you might have to list at a lower price.

 You don’t want to do a big price reduction

-If you price your home at the normal market value, then you usually wouldn’t need to do a big price reduction compared to someone who went above the normal market value and then had to do a reduction in order to attract buyers.
+If you price your home at the normal market value, you usually wouldn’t need to make a big price reduction compared to someone who goes above the normal market value and then has to make a reduction to attract buyers.

-How can pricing at my home at market value backfire?
+How can pricing my home at market value backfire?

-If you price at the normal market value, it can backfire, depending on the comparable homes in the market and usually if one of these conditions are true:
+If you price at the normal market value, it can backfire, depending on the comparable homes in the market, and usually if one of these conditions is true:

 Most home prices are selling below market value to attract buyers